I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Remember that if you follow the steps to handle mail every so often, you need to schedule in your calendar as a weekly or biweekly activity — time to finish processing the mail you pre-classified.
 The “one-touch rule” eliminates this second part of the process.

 Tackling your paper might seem daunting.
 Nobody said you must finish organizing all your accumulated paper in a day.
 Paper is the thing that takes the longest to manage!
-Take your time and work on a category at a time.
+Take your time and work on one category at a time.
 The space and relief you will feel afterward are worth every moment you invest in the project.

 You can tame the paper monster.
 But, as with everything in life, keeping it under control requires commitment and effort.